DENVER (AP) - For 58 minutes, Peter Budaj was perfect - then things got interesting.

 Columbus controlled play for much of the second period, but fell behind 2-0 on Stastny's 22nd goal.

-Hejduk set up Stastny from behind the net and Stastny fired a one-timer from between circles into the back of the net at 17:53.
+Hejduk set up Stastny from behind the net and Stastny converted from between circles at 17:53.

 "Guys like Hejduk just put the puck right on your stick and make it easy for you," Stastny said.
 "We had a couple of times where we had the puck in their zone for a while and didn't score."